 Further to this, a survey from Westfleet Advisors has also shown that, on average, litigation finance firms saw an 18% increase in regards to assets under management from 2019 to 2020, thereby meaning that the industry is definitely on the rise.

-The litigation finance industry on the other side of the Atlantic is also seeing tremendous growth.
+The litigation finance industry, on the other side of the Atlantic, is also seeing tremendous growth.

 In fact, the value of cases and cash held by litigation funders in the United Kingdom soared to £2 billion between 2020 and 2021 – a number that is also foreseen to grow.

-Traditionally, the market in Russia and other former Soviet Republics had been considered to be more high risk.
+Traditionally, the sector in Russia and other former Soviet Republics had been considered to be more high risk.
 With that being said, litigation finance is also growing in former Soviet Republics, with experienced players determining that litigation funding will become increasingly common in the years to come in such states.

 At a time of global instability, individuals and firms having a certain amount of worth are keener than ever to diversify their holdings owing to stock market instability and geopolitical tensions.